MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-create-basic-bot.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-This tutorial walks you through creating a basic bot with the Bot Framework SDK and deploying it to Azure.
-If you've already created a basic bot and have it running locally, skip ahead to the [Deploy your bot](#deploy-your-bot) section.
+This tutorial describes how to create a basic bot with the Bot Framework SDK.
+If you've already created a basic bot and have it running locally, go to the [Tutorial: Deploy a basic bot](bot-builder-tutorial-deploy-basic-bot.md) article.

 In this tutorial, you learn how to: